 All of us want to know how intelligent we are.
-Whether for bragging rights, to get a good measure of our abilities, or find the areas we need to improve, we look for intelligence tests that can measure just how smart we are.
-There are thousands of tests scattered across the internet.
-Some are scientific, while others are just for fun.
+Whether it’s for bragging rights, to get a good measure of our abilities, or to find the areas we need to improve, we may look for multiple intelligences tests that can measure just how smart we are.
+There are thousands of tests scattered across the internet that can give test scores that can determine intelligence.
+Some are scientific, while others are just for fun using word games or visual puzzles.
 One such test you can take is the Gardner Multiple Intelligence Test.

-Howard Gardner, a psychologist, first developed the theory of multiple intelligence in 1983, when it first appeared in his book Frames of Mind.
+Howard Gardner, a psychologist, first developed the theory of multiple intelligence in 1983.
+He first published this theory in his book Frames of Mind.

-The theory says that intelligence isn't one single unit of measurement, but instead multiple.
+The theory says that intelligence isn't one single unit of measurement, but instead, multiple.
 For many, this makes sense.
 There aren't too many people who are masters of all subjects.
-Some may be math wizards but were never good with the arts.
+Some may be math wizards but have never been good with the arts.
 Just because you're not good at one subject, it doesn't mean you're not intelligent.

-Gardner proposed that everyone has eight types of intelligence, and even considers there to be more intelligences out there.
+Gardner proposed that everyone has eight types of intelligence.
+He and other psychologists even consider there to be more forms of intelligence out there.

-It should be noted that Gardner believes that just because you excel in one intelligence, it doesn't mean that you should focus on that intelligence alone.
-You should strive to improve your other intelligences, but also focus on what makes you perform your best.
+It should be noted that Gardner believes that just because you excel in one intelligence, it doesn't mean that you should focus on that intelligence alone, especially if you enjoy learning about other things.
+You should strive to improve your other forms of intelligence, but also focus on what makes you perform your best.

 Gardner's definition of intelligence is a bit different.
-He believes that intelligence is the ability to process information, which you can use to create art or solve problems the world has.
+He believes that intelligence is the ability to process information or learn best and which you can then use to accomplish some activity.
 For instance, one who excels in science can make discoveries, while someone who is good with the arts can create a product everyone can enjoy.

-As you probably guessed, someone high in musical-harmonic intelligence can compose music excellently.
+As you probably guessed, someone that has a high musical-harmonic intelligence type can compose music excellently and may have many musical accomplishments.
 This covers all forms of musical theory.
-A person high in musical intelligence may be able to sing, play instruments, read music, listen to all the notes in a song, or more.
-You probably know someone who excelled in band, and that person probably has a high musical intelligence.
+A person high in musical intelligence may be able to sing, play instruments, read music, identify the key and mode in a song, or more.
+You probably know someone who excelled in band.
+That person probably has a high musical intelligence.
 Even if you just listen to music and can pick it apart, you may be good in this department as well.